|

 quickly accelerating fluid stream through the orifice.

-postulated symmetrical volume distribution curves for erythrocytes
+resulting in the postulated symmetrical volume distribution curves

 Spielman & Goren